The next Global Big Latch On is in 2023

 What to expect at a Global Big Latch On location?

 At around 10.30am we count all the breastfeeding that is happening.
-It’s a latch on, so a child's mouth around a breastfeeding womans’ nipple counts.
-If you are breastfeeding twins or triplets (or more!) counts 2/ 3 even if they are not all breastfeeding at the same time.
+It’s a latch on, so a child's mouth around a breastfeeding persons’ nipple counts.
+If you are breastfeeding twins or triplets (or more!) counts 2/3 even if they are not all breastfeeding at the same time.
 We figure that’s fair enough!

 We recognise that everyone’s breastfeeding journey looks different and we want the Global Big Latch On to be as fun and inclusive as possible, while still reaching our aims of positively supporting breastfeeding in public and making it a normal part of day to day life.